Thoughts on Choosing a MA CSL Renewal Class and Instructor

 Different trainers offer different classes and subjects.

 Some trainers offer classes that concentrate on trade skills.
 Others offer classes that concentrate on building code and or energy code requirements and amendments.
 On the other hand we have decided to concentrate our classes on helping contractors charge and keep more money by helping them with the way they run their businesses and how they manage construction.
-One of our 6 hour CSL Classes titled “Estimating, Pricing and Producing Successful Construction Projects” covers ways contractors can be accurate about pricing their projects, write proposals that help sell work and assemble job packages crews can build from on their own so the owner can concentrate on selling another job.
+For example, one of our previous 6 hour CSL Classes titled “Estimating, Pricing and Producing Successful Construction Projects” covered ways contractors can be accurate about pricing their projects, write proposals that help sell work and assemble job packages crews can build from on their own so the owner can concentrate on selling another job.

 I find it amazing how many attendees don’t even know what topic will be covered when they get to the class they had signed up for.
 Before you choose a class to renew a MA CSL first consider the topic being offered.
 As a business owner you may want to take a business related class but send your licensed production employees to a different class.